 Found within Minnesota Valley State Recreation Area, the Minnesota Valley State Trail is a 27-mile multi-use trail that’s paved from Shakopee to Chaska, and unpaved from Chaska to Belle Plain.

-This scenic, diverse trail is fabulous for a long run!
+This scenic, diverse trail is fabulous for long runs and out-and-back hikes.
 The trail is also popular with bikers and horseback riders.
 Here’s the map.

 Because of its location along the Minnesota River, portions of the trail are prone to flooding in the spring and after heavy rains.

-The trail is ungroomed during the winter, and open to both cross country skiers and snowmobilers.
-Hiking is certainly allowed, but might be difficult depending on snowfall amounts.
+The trail is ungroomed during the winter, and open to cross country skiing, winter hiking and snowshoeing.
+It’s also open to snowmobilers, just FYI.